Battle of Brawner’s Farm Summary

 As King’s soldiers marched by, Jackson readied his artillery.
 At roughly 5:45 p.m., Gibbon’s brigade of green volunteers from Wisconsin and Indiana neared John Brawner’s farm along the turnpike.
 Looking across an open field, Gibbon noticed some men on horses to his north.
 Wondering if they were Confederate cavalry, Gibbon left the road to investigate.
 He discovered Jackson’s cannoneers preparing to bombard his troops.
-Within minutes, two Rebel batteries opened fire on the unsuspecting Yankees.
+Within minutes, two Confederate batteries opened fire on the unsuspecting Union soldiers.

 Iron Brigade Meets the Stonewall Brigade

-For over two hours, stubborn Rebs and Yanks poured hot lead into their enemies no farther than 30 to 100 yards apart.
+For over two hours, stubborn Confederates and Federals fired at each other, often no farther than 30 to 100 yards apart.
 Even the onset of nightfall did not end the carnage.
 Unable to see their foes, dogged soldiers on both sides continued to fire at each other’s musket flashes in the dark.
 Eventually, the plaintive cries of the wounded replaced the roar of musketry, and soldiers from each side eerily crept forward with lamps to gather their dead and wounded.

 Although relatively unheralded, the Battle of Brawner’s Farm was one of the bloodiest conflicts of the Civil War.
 Fully one-third of the soldiers engaged on the evening of August 28 were killed or wounded.
 Gibbon’s brigade, later famously known as the Iron Brigade, suffered nearly 800 casualties.
 The 2nd Wisconsin took the brunt of it, losing 276 of the 430 soldiers who marched into battle.